xhamera1/MachineLearningProjects/README.md

 7.  **Unsupervised Clustering (K-Means, DBSCAN):** Clustered the MNIST dataset via K-Means and DBSCAN, focusing on Silhouette evaluation and distance-based eps parameter estimation.
 8.  **Dimensionality Reduction (PCA):** Application of Principal Component Analysis (PCA) for dimensionality reduction on the Iris and Breast Cancer datasets, comparing results on original versus scaled data, aiming to preserve at least 90% of variance with the minimum number of dimensions.
 9.  **Neural Networks with Keras:** Building, training, and visualizing neural networks using the Keras Sequential API for image classification (Fashion MNIST) and regression (California Housing), incorporating TensorBoard and early stopping.
+10. **Hyperparameter Tuning for Neural Networks:** Explored the impact of hyperparameters (learning rate, number of hidden layers, neurons per layer, optimizer) on neural network performance for the California Housing dataset.
+Automated hyperparameter search was performed using scikit-learn with a scikeras wrapper (`RandomizedSearchCV`) and Keras Tuner.

 Each lab focuses on different machine learning concepts, preprocessing techniques, model training, and evaluation using scikit-learn and related libraries.